AnnahGrace/DAR---Final-Project/README.md

   - Push to GitHub.com after every sitting
   - If I get to part 5, take notes on everything I do so I don't get lost in the complexity
   - Strike out sections in this read me as I complete them

-# Change of Plans

-I cannot go through everything that I have listed above unless I do a very general overveiw so I am instead going to focus on learning how to use the following in depth:
-  - t-tests
-  - ANOVA
-  - Effect size (focus on Hedge's g, Cohen's d, and r^2)
-  - Forest plots
-  - If I have time left over, I will jump into factor analysis (because this looks really cool)

-My new timeline is as follows:
-  - Thursday
-    - t-tests
-    - ANOVA
-  - Friday
-    - More ANOVA
-    - Effect size
-  - Saturday
-    - More effect size
-    - Forest plots
-  - Sunday
-    - More forest plots
-    - Prepare talk for in class
-  - Monday
-    - Factor analysis
-  - Tuesday
-    - More factor analysis